prometheus/docs/content/docs/operating/security.md

 if you want public acknowledgement of your effort and if you want to be mentioned by name.

+Prometheus is maintained by volunteers, not by a company.
+Therefore, fixing security issues is done on a best-effort basis.
+We strive to release security fixes within 7 days for: Prometheus, Alertmanager, Node Exporter, Blackbox Exporter, and Pushgateway.

 ## Prometheus

 It is presumed that untrusted users have access to the Prometheus HTTP endpoint